Thomas Massie: Cannabis

 Massie has supported efforts to legalize industrial hemp cultivation, introducing the Industrial Hemp Farming Act in 2013 as well as hemp-related amendments in 2013, 2014, and 2015 that were approved by the House.
-In 2013 he testified before the Kentucky Senate regarding the matter.
+In 2013 he testified before the Kentucky Senate regarding the issue.

 Massie has stated that medical cannabis patients should be able to legally purchase firearms and that he would introduce legislation allowing them to do so.
 Massie has endorsed legislation in Kentucky to legalize the medical use of cannabis.

 Disaster relief

 Massie is among a handful of members of Congress who consistently vote to block disaster relief.
 However, when Kentucky has been hit by natural disasters, Massie has supported disaster relief.
+Stating, "While it's true that I've consistently voted against bloated spending bills and unbalanced budgets, it's also true that once these bills pass, it's my constituents who must bear the burden of the taxes and debts incurred by these bills...
+Therefore, I advocate for our congressional district's fair share, if those bills ultimately pass."

-In February 2023, Massie and Marjorie Taylor Greene were the only two representatives to vote against a nonpartisan resolution mourning those killed in the 2023 Turkey–Syria earthquake.
+In February 2023, Massie and Marjorie Taylor Greene were the only two representatives to vote against a nonpartisan resolution mourning those killed in the 2023 Turkey–Syria earthquakes, which also condemned Syrian leader Bashar al-Assad for his alleged attempts to "cynically exploit the disaster to evade international pressure and accountability."

 Immigration

+Massie co-sponsored the Fairness for High-Skilled Immigrants Act S.386/H.R.1044 which increases the per-country cap on family-based immigrant visas from 7% to 15%, eliminates the 7% cap for employment-based immigrant visas, and removes a percentage based offset that increases backlogs for visas for individuals from larger countries.

-Massie voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.
+Massie voted against the Further Consolidated Appropriations Act of 2020 which authorizes the Department of Homeland Security to nearly double the available H-2B visas for the remainder of FY 2020.

-Massie voted against Consolidated Appropriations Act (H.R.
+Massie voted against the Consolidated Appropriations Act (H.R.
 1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

-In 2022, NumbersUSA, which seeks to reduce both legal and illegal immigration, gave him a 93% score; in 2019–20, the Federation for American Immigration Reform, which also supports immigration controls, gave him a 92% rating.
+In 2024, NumbersUSA, which seeks to reduce both legal and illegal immigration, gave him a 56% score; in 2019–20, the Federation for American Immigration Reform, which also supports immigration controls, gave him a 92% rating.